-In July 2015 Beale’s latest novel Being Magdelene was published, as sequel to her earlier books I am Not Esther and I am Rebecca.
-Concerning the lives of a group of Pilgrim children, the novel traces the actions of 12-year-old Magdelene as she begins to distrust “The Rule” that the Elders uphold.
-Being Magdelene was a finalist for the Young Adult Fiction Award and the Children's Choice Young Adult Fiction Award in the 2016 New Zealand Book Awards for Children and Young Adults.
+In July 2015 Beale’s latest novel Being Magdalene was published, as sequel to her earlier books I am Not Esther and I am Rebecca.
+Concerning the lives of a group of Pilgrim children, the novel traces the actions of 12-year-old Magdalene as she begins to distrust “The Rule” that the Elders uphold.
+Being Magdalene was a finalist for the Young Adult Fiction Award and the Children's Choice Young Adult Fiction Award in the 2016 New Zealand Book Awards for Children and Young Adults.

 MEDIA LINKS AND CLIPS

 - Publisher's teaching resources for ages 12 plus: Fierce September, Dirt Bomb, Heart of Danger, I am not Esther, I am Rebecca, Juno of Taris, Speed Freak, The Boy in the Olive Grove